harvardinformatics/meltonweb/README.md

 # meltonweb
 A single data page display for Melton Lab.
-The web page is constructed using the bed2html.py script.
+The bed2json.py script converts the bed file into a JSON doc that is displayed by page.

-    bed2html.py < data/pancreatic_enhancers/*.bed > data/pancreatic_enhancers/index.html
+    bed2json.py < data/pancreatic_enhancers/*.bed > data/pancreatic_enhancers/data.json

-The template for the page is embedded in the script- if you want to make changes aside from the table data, it's in there.